wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ========================

 This document will guide you through the installation process.
 For interactive help, our `email forum <https://groups.google.com/d/forum/wazuh>`_ is available.
-You can subscribe by sending an email to ``wazuh+subscribe@googlegroups.com``.
+You can subscribe by sending an email to `Wazuh subscribe <mailto:wazuh%2Bsubscribe@googlegroups.com>`_.

 Wazuh installation involves two central components, the Wazuh server, and Elastic Stack.
 In addition, Wazuh agents will need to be deployed to the monitored hosts in your environment: